-From here, your path might take you into nursery work, childminding or into a role as a special educational needs teaching assistant.
+From here, your path might take you directly into the classroom as a TA, or into a role as a special educational needs teaching assistant.
 You could also consider university and step into qualified teaching programmes.
-With a T level in early years education and childcare, you could even consider working abroad.
 Students can also use this T Level to do a related higher level of apprenticeship or go on to do a relevant degree course.
+The T level can be worth up to 168 UCAS points which is the same as 3 A-levels at A grade.
+So it is worth revising hard and showing how good you are in placement.
+The qualification can be used to get onto Primary Education with QTS degree courses at various Universities.
 Have a chat with our independent careers advisors to work out your next step.
 They have all the information, advice and guidance you need to kickstart your career.